Skip to main content

 How do you prioritize prospects in your prospecting list?

-Use a scoring model that combines profile (matches your ICP) and timing (presence of a recent signal).
-A prospect matching your ideal profile with a signal less than 48 hours old is top priority.
-This balance scoring model (signals + recency) is used by Rodz to automatically rank opportunities.
+Use a scoring model that weighs both profile fit (matches your ICP) and timing (a recent signal).
+A prospect who fits your ideal profile and carries a signal less than 48 hours old is top priority.
+That combination, signal plus recency, is how Rodz ranks opportunities automatically.

 What is the optimal list size for a prospecting campaign?

-For an email + LinkedIn campaign, aim for 200 to 500 qualified prospects per month.
-With intent signals, the list renews naturally because new signals appear every day.
-Plan for 35 to 50 emails per day per sending account to stay within deliverability best practices.
+For an email plus LinkedIn campaign, 200 to 500 qualified prospects per month is a solid target.
+With intent signals, the list renews naturally because new signals appear daily.
+Plan for 35 to 50 emails per day per sending account to stay inside deliverability best practices.

 How do you avoid duplicates in your prospecting list?

-Centralize everything in your CRM and deduplicate on the email + company domain combination.
+Centralize everything in your CRM and deduplicate on the email plus company domain combination.
 Tools like Dedupe.ly automate duplicate detection directly in your CRM.
-Rodz integrates natively with HubSpot to avoid re-contacting a prospect already in progress.
+Rodz integrates natively with HubSpot to prevent re-contacting a prospect already in progress.